-Balance sheet amounts presented for the REIT were taken respectively from audited consolidated financial statements as at December 31, 2023 and audited consolidated financial statements as at December 31, 2022.
+(1) Balance sheet amounts presented for the REIT were taken respectively from unaudited interim consolidated financial statements as at March 31, 2024 and audited consolidated financial statements as at December 31, 2023.

 (2) The difference in retained earnings when comparing the REIT's consolidated financial statements for IFRS purposes and the REIT's financial statements for proportionate consolidation (non-GAAP) purposes relates entirely to the impairment charge recorded on the REIT's loan to Delizy in accordance with IFRS 9.
 As the loan to Delizy has been considered equity for proportionate consolidation purposes, no impairment under IFRS 9 has been recorded, resulting in a reconciliation difference.